 Dank, dark and dreary Winter days are often forgotten as we Spring forward for longer, lighter days and push back the dark invasive nightfall.
+Time to spruce up your Silver Birch with a little Tender Loving Care.
 Mosses, Algae and Lichens naturally receded as the warmer weather dries up the nourishment they need to prosper.
+Dying moss and algae often leave a nasty staining on the white stems of Siver Birch trees.

 Scarifying lawns, pressure washing paving, washing gates and renewing water features all feature highly on our March job list, but taking time to delve a little deeper, cleaning around the bases of those perennials keen to perform and delight in the upcoming season.